Koredotcom/docs/docs/xo/generative-ai-tools/guardrails.md

 For example, you can detect scenarios where the LLM has generated toxic content that your customers may find inappropriate.

+### Blacklist Topics

+Ensure the conversations are within acceptable boundaries and avoid any conversations by adding a list of sensitive or controversial topics.
+Define the topics to be blacklisted in the guardrails and ensure the LLM is not responding to requests related to that topic.

+For example, you can blacklist the topics like politics, violence, religion, etc.

+!!! note

+    If the Blacklist Topics guardrail is enabled, ensure that at least one topic is added to the list.

 ### Detect Prompt Injections